PranavRayudu/Course-Change-Notifier/README.md

 SLACK_TOKEN=<Bot User OAuth Access Token>
 SLACK_CHANNEL=<channel name>  # channel's name, simply whatever follows the '#' of desired channel
 ```
-otherwise, use the ConsoleEmitter (prints to console) by commenting out Slack's import statement and initializer.
+otherwise, use the ConsoleEmitter (prints to console)

 #### 3. Set up start and end times of day (optional)
 You can configure course checks to happen only during a specific time period of the day.
 To do so, add the following to your ``.env`` file